 Instructions

-- Grate 3 lemons into a small bowl.
+- Grate zest of 3 lemons into a small bowl.
+Make sure to grate only the yellow skin, not the white part underneath.

-- Chop one lemon or slice it thinly into strips or rings.
+- Chop one whole lemon (with the skin on) or slice it thinly into strips or rings.

 - Put the zest and chopped lemon pieces in a pot.